Prefetching: Hardware

 Processors (CPU's) often include prefetching that attempts to reduce cache misses by loading data into cache before it is requested by the running program.
 This is for programs that access memory in predictable patterns, such as loops that iterate over arrays.

-Hardware prefetching is can be done without software involvement and can be found in most modern CPU's.
+Hardware prefetching can be done without software involvement and can be found in most modern CPU's.
 For example, Intel CPU's feature a variety of prefetch that work across multiple cache levels.